Benjamin-Ousmane/Web_Application_Software_Project/README.md

 # Web-Application-Software-Project
 Web application similar to SketchPad with Angular/Typescript/Html/Css/NodeJs

+- Decompress WebAppProjectSketch.zip and open it with Visual Studio Code

 - In the terminal go to the client folder and run npm install
 - In the terminal go to the server folder and run npm install